-Seamus Heaney was announced as the winner of the Nobel Prize for Literature in October 1995, becoming the third Irish poet to win the honor.
-Here, contributor Yvonne Watterson takes a personal look at some of Heaney's most impactful works.
+Seamus Heaney was born on this day, April 13 in 1939.
+Here, contributor Yvonne Watterson takes a personal look at some of Seamus Heaney's most impactful works.

 Ireland's poet, Seamus Heaney, died on August 30, 2013, and was buried in Bellaghy.
 His body was brought home from Dublin to rest next to the grave of his little brother, Christopher, whom many of us know from “Mid-Term Break,” a poem now learned by heart by Irish children in schools north and south of the border.